fernandopf/ThinkRProject/README.md

 It consisted on the analysis of the cryptocurrency market:

-* First, we do reciver the data from the API Cryptocompare and we perform an analysis from different cryptocurrencies.
+* First, we receiver the data from the API Cryptocompare and we perform an analysis from different cryptocurrencies.
-* Second, we analyze the impact the news have on the cryptocurrencies price.
+* Second, we analyse the impact the news have on the cryptocurrencies price.
 * Third, we compare the price of the cryptocurrencies on the 6 biggest platform.
 * Finally, we have implemented a trading simulator.